AbodeSaafan/Grace/README.md

 #### Name Siginifigance

 The name, GRACE, is inspired by Grace Hopper who invented the first compiler for a programming language.

+### Setup

+Read the setup.md file included to set up the grace web app